pmerge¶

 --version

-show this program’s version info and exit
+Show this program’s version information and exit.

 --debug